MSCJ / MPA Joint Degree Pathway

 MS in Criminal Justice / Master of Public Administration

-The Department of Criminology and Criminal Justice and the Department of Public Policy and Administration have a joint degree program culminating in both a Master of Science in Criminal Justice (MSCJ) and a Master of Public Administration (MPA).
-The joint degree program prepares graduate students for overlapping careers in criminal justice and public management.
+The Department of Criminology and Criminal Justice and the Department of Public Policy and Administration have a joint degree pathway culminating in both a Master of Science in Criminal Justice (MSCJ) and a Master of Public Administration (MPA).
+The joint degree pathway prepares graduate students for overlapping careers in criminal justice and public management.
 It is intended to prepare students for positions in public, private, and nonprofit organizations that require both criminal justice and management knowledge.
-Under the joint degree program, a student can obtain both degrees in significantly less time than it would take to obtain both degrees if pursued consecutively.
-Important criteria relating to the joint degree program are as follows:
+Under the joint degree pathway, a student can obtain both degrees in significantly less time than it would take to obtain both degrees if pursued consecutively.
+Important criteria relating to the joint degree pathway are as follows:

-- Joint degree candidates will not receive either degree until all requirements for both programs have been satisfied.
-Students deciding against completing a second degree must satisfy all first degree program requirements as if the student had never been a joint degree candidate.
+- Joint degree pathway candidates will not receive either degree until all requirements for both programs have been satisfied.
+Students deciding against completing a second degree must satisfy all first-degree program requirements as if the student had never been a joint degree pathway candidate.

 - The joint degree pathway requires a total of 60 credit hours.
 Candidates must complete 14 core courses included in the MSCJ and MPA programs (42 credits) and 6 electives (18 credits).
 A minimum of 2 electives must be taken in CCJ and 2 electives in PA.